john-kurkowski/dotfiles/README.md

 Programmers are an opinionated bunch.
 I'm of the opinion to [unify those opinions](https://xkcd.com/927/).
 Prompts should look the same.
 Code should be formatted the same.
 Keystrokes should be the same.

 Sharing configuration gives us common language and base understanding.
 We can spend less time on holy wars, e.g. tabs vs. spaces, and less time adjusting our eyes to someone else's layout, and more time on bigger problems.
-Meanwhile, nobody benefits from fragmentation.
-Nobody benefits from my idiosyncratic `.zshrc` & `.vimrc` soup.
+Nobody benefits from fragmentation, like my idiosyncratic `.zshrc` & `.vimrc` soup.

-There is still plenty idiosyncratic soup in this repo, to be cleaned up, but there are a couple good ideas reflecting my opinion above:
+There is still plenty idiosyncratic soup in this repo, but there are a couple good ideas reflecting my opinion above:

 1. Outsource to plugins